 Those generic essays aren’t gonna cut it

 Remember that essay you wrote with the same topic for that one school?
 Scrap it.
 Don’t copy and paste the same essay for another college or even scholarship.
-Even though you might have a sentence or two that might work for multiple colleges, it’s crucial that you tailor your application essays to each college on your list.
+Even though you might have a sentence or two that might work for multiple colleges, you must tailor your application essays to each college on your list.
 The time you take trying to alter the essay to fit the next college or university will only consume time you could have spent in creating a fresh essay that feels authentic and more you.
 And heaven forbid you forget to exchange school names or big, glaring details about a completely different school.

 Read and re-read the essay prompt or question